msmannan00/Globaleaks-Canary/documentation/user/admin/UserInterface.rst

 ==============
 This section offers you a summary of the user interface offered to Admin users.

-Anytime you log in as administrator via the Login page the application takes you to your personal administrative Homepage; This page includes some documentation about GlobaLeaks that is intended to clarify you all the up-to-date documentation in matter of software security, best practices and community support.

-From this Home page you may access all the common user facilities already described in the general User Documentation.

 .. image:: ../../images/admin/home.png

-A menu on the right offers you links to the different administrative sections:
+Through the menu you could access the following administrative sections:

-   1. Site settings
+   1. Settings

    2. Users

    3. Questionnaires

-   4. Contexts
+   4. Channels

    5. Case management

-   6. Notification settings
+   6. Notification

-   7. Network settings
+   7. Network

-   8. Advanced settings
+   8. Sites

-   9. System overview
+   9. Audit log

 Settings
 --------